The Public Paperfolding History Project

 x

-De Kleine Papierwerkers Volume 2: Wat men uit strookjes papier al vlechten kan
+De Kleine Papierwerkers by Elise Van Calcar: Volume 2 - Wat men uit strookjes papier al vlechten kan, c1863

-'De Kleine Papierwerkers' was a series of four books written by Elise Van Calcar and published by K H Schadd in Amsterdam in 1863.
+'De Kleine Papierwerkers' was a series of four books written by Elise Van Calcar and published by K H Schadd in Amsterdam.
+The date of publication of Volume 2 is unknown but it is probably in or around 1863.

 Volume 4: Het Knippen en plakken (Cutting and Pasting).